Lamont Green: College career

-After redshirting his initial year at Florida State, Green appeared mostly on special teams in his freshman season in 1995, and recorded 28 tackles (including 17 unassisted) on the season.
+After redshirting his initial year at Florida State University, Green appeared mostly on special teams in his freshman season in 1995, and recorded 28 tackles (including 17 unassisted) on the season.
 He also caused a fumble and recovered it in the Seminoles' 72–13 win over Wake Forest.
 Green saw his role on the team increased in his sophomore year, as he registered 44 tackles (26 solo) as back-up linebackers.
 He also had six tackles-for-loss and three quarterback sacks (two of them against Maryland).
 In his first career start against Georgia Tech, Green stepped in front of a screen pass and ran the interception back for 56 yards and a touchdown.

 Taking over as starting outside linebacker in his junior year, Green ranked third on the team for tackles with 85, behind Sam Cowart (116) and Daryl Bush (97).
 He also had six tackles-for-loss.
 Two of those, plus a quarterback sack, came in the 14–7 win over Southern California, the first ever game between the two programs.
 Against North Carolina State, Green recorded his only interception of the season.
 In his senior year, he was selected as team captain and played an integral part in the team's run for the National Championship in the 1999 Fiesta Bowl.
 He ranked first on the team in tackles with 73, including 48 unassisted and ten for a loss of yardage.

 Professional career

-Despite being labeled an “underachiever” and criticized for “lackluster play”, Green was ranked as the No. 4 outside linebacker prospect in the 1999 NFL Draft, behind Rahim Abdullah, Gary Stills, and Mike Peterson.
+Despite being labeled an “underachiever” and criticized for “lackluster play,” Green was ranked as the No. 4 outside linebacker prospect in the 1999 NFL draft, behind Rahim Abdullah, Gary Stills, and Mike Peterson.
 However, he was not selected by any team.
 Eventually, he was signed by the Atlanta Falcons, playing one game for them in 1999.
 Green spent the 2000 season on the reserve list of the Carolina Panthers, and was briefly assigned to the Berlin Thunder of the NFL Europe.
 In a game against the Scottish Claymores, he viciously tackled receiver Aaron Stecker, who afterwards promised him to “getting [him] back.”
 Stecker and teammate Jason Gamble placed a bounty on injuring Green, but never successfully did.

 Post-playing career

-Lamont received his bachelor's degree from Florida State in Criminology & Criminal Justice in 2002.
+Green received his bachelor's degree from Florida State in Criminology & Criminal Justice in 2002.
 He earned his master's degree in Education from Nova Southeastern University in 2007.